| Management | Governance Documents | Committee Composition

 Dr. Brent currently serves as the Chief Executive Officer and Senior Managing Associate for the ASTA Group, LLC, a business development, communications and consulting firm.
 Additionally, she provides support to the National Training and Simulation Association for strategic planning.
 Her former positions include serving as Vice President, Business Development of TYBRIN Corporation, with L-3 Communications as Corporate Director of Homeland Security, Director of Advanced Programs for the Link Simulation and Training Division, and as the Director of Operations for Link’s Orlando location.
 Dr. Brent also spent ten years at Lockheed Martin Corporation in various capacities.
 She holds Bachelors and Masters Degrees and a Doctorate in Education.

-Mr. Colley is a graduate of the Wharton School of the University of Pennsylvania and the former president of two public environmental companies, both regarded as technical leaders in their respective fields.
-He also served for fifteen years as a trustee of the Children’s Hospital of Philadelphia.
-He is a certified public accountant and a member of the American Institute of Certified Public Accountants.
+Mr. Colley is an Industrial Management major graduate of the Wharton School of the University of Pennsylvania and the former president of two public environmental companies, both regarded as technical leaders in their respective fields.
+He also served for fifteen years as a Trustee of the Children’s Hospital of Philadelphia.
+He is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.

 Winston E. Scott